Check out how a new interest rate would affect your bottom line.

 However, if you do decide to do so, a student loan refinance calculator will be an essential tool.

-With it, you can keep track of your payments.
+With it, you can keep track of your repayment plan.

-That said, you should also consider other debt fighting solutions.
+You should also consider other student loan payment solutions.

 Programs that offer employer student loan repayment services are one such solution.